0install/0repo/README.md

 To completely skip GnuPG signatures (e.g., when running a CI build to verify a pull request) set the environment variable `NO_SIGN` to any non-empty value.

+To track the 0repo configuration in Git together with the feeds run:

+    mv 0repo-config.py feeds/0repo-config.py
+    ln -s feeds/0repo-config.py 0repo-config.py

 Repository files
 ----------------